meidachen/STPLS3D/README.md

 	}

 ## Updates
-* 03/25/2022: we are organizing the [Urban3D@ECCV2022 - 2nd International Workshop on Urban-Scale Point Clouds Understanding](https://urban3dchallenge.github.io/)!
+* 03/25/2022: we are organizing the [Urban3D@ECCV2022 - The 2nd Challenge on Large-Scale Point Clouds Analysis for Urban Scenes Understanding](https://urban3dchallenge.github.io/)!
 * 11/01/2021: Initial release!